voxmedia/Transcriber/README.md

 ## Todo

 - [ ] Write proper test using testing framework.
 - [ ] IBM has a size limit of 100mb per audio post request.
-Figure out if there's a use case when converting video to audio it exceeds that size.
+Double check if there's a use case when converting video to audio it exceeds that size.
 Rough test with 54gb video to audio with that module ended up 50 to 70 mb.
 So it would seem ok for now?

 <!-- icon img  https://pixabay.com/en/switch-detonator-buttons-153517/ -->